artivis/manif/README.md

   - SO(3): rotations in 3D space.
   - SE(3): righd motion (rotation and translation) in 3D space.

-Other Lie groups can and will be added, and contributions are welcome.
+Other Lie groups can and will be added, contributions are welcome.

 **manif** is based on the mathematical presentation of the Lie theory available in [this paper](http://arxiv.org/abs/1812.01537).
 We recommend every user of **manif** to read the paper (17 pages) before starting to use the library.
 The paper provides a thorough introduction to Lie theory, in a simplified way so as to make the entrance to Lie theory easy for average robotician who is interested in designing rigorous and elegant state estimation algorithms.

 **manif** has been designed for an easy integration to larger projects:
   - A single dependency on [Eigen](http://eigen.tuxfamily.org),
   - header-only for easy integration,
   - templated on the underlying scalar type so that one can use its own,
   - and c++11, since not everyone gets to enjoy the latest c++ features, especially in industry.

-**manif** provides analytic computation of Jacobians for all the operations.
+It provides analytic computation of Jacobians for all the operations.
 It also supports template scalar types.
 In particular, it can work with the `ceres::Jet` type, allowing for automatic Jacobian computation -- see related paragraph on Jacobians below.